aslab/rmevo/docs/sphinx/source/packages/factory_ros.rst

   Returns a string with the list of modules available.
 Some information of the modules is also given.
   The modules are concatenated using a */n*.

-  This service provides the basic information of the modules to the :ros:node:`RMEvo_Core`.
+  This service provides the basic information of the modules to the :ros:pkg:`rmevo` Node.
   This information is used to generate the genotype of the population.